10 Best Pool Brushes of 2023 – Top Picks & Reviews

 We did appreciate the extra-wide 20 inches of cleaning surface this brush provides.
 The ends curve up to make cleaning stairs and corners easier, but the bristles are softer than the main brush bristles and they wore down very quickly.
 Plastic was used for the whole frame so it won’t rust, but it’s also not the strongest.
 Despite the issues, this is one of the higher-priced models on the market.
 We suggest saving your money and picking a more robust brush that will last much longer.

-When it comes to choosing the right pool brush, there are three things that you need to consider in order to get a model that you like using.
+When it comes to choosing the best pool brush, there are three things that you need to consider in order to get a model that you like using.

 Cleaning power is the most important of these.
 Some models, like the first one on our list, come with special features to increase the downforce and make the cleaning job far easier.
 Others use steel or aluminum bristles to increase the cleaning power over that provided by nylon or plastic bristles.
 Of course, those stronger materials have the potential to scratch pools, so it’s a good idea to only use them on durable pool surfaces.